Mastercard/bundle-client-reference-app/README.md

 Argument: An argument which defines the feature user wants to run through the command line.
 If you don’t specify this argument, it will run all the features (create User, Read User, Update User (product / account)) one after the other. createUser, readUser, etc mentioned below are the arguments.

-    * createUser - User enrolment into product (s) .
+    * createUser - User enrollment into products .
-    * readUser   - Retrieve user’s enrolled product (s) .
+    * readUser   - Retrieve user’s enrolled products .
-    * addProduct - Add product (s) enrolment for user.
+    * addProduct - Add products for a user.
-    * addAccount - Add a user account to the product (s) .
+    * addAccount - Add a user account to the products .
-    * removeAccount - Remove user's account tagged on an enrolled product .
+    * removeAccount - Remove user's account tagged on enrolled product.
     * replaceAccount - Replace user's primary account number for all products tied to the existing primary account number.
-    * replaceUser - Update user information across product (s).
+    * replaceUser - Update the user information across products.

 ## Use Cases <a name="use-cases"></a>